 Join CMC instructor Miranda Watson for this open Canvas “office hour” at the Spring Valley Campus, in Quigley Library’s computer lab, room 115.
 Ask her your Canvas questions and get face-to-face help.
 Drop-ins welcome.
 Miranda will provide assistance on a first-come, first-served basis.

 If you have any questions about this course, please contact the Office of Innovations at (970) 947-8408 or via email at email@example.com.

 No advance registration is required.
 We will track attendance and so your participation will be listed on your CMC professional development transcript.
-To view yours: Log into WebAdvisor > Credit Students menu> transcripts > choose Employee Training in the drop-down menu.
-Add more Professional Development to your transcript and life!
+To view yours: Log into WebAdvisor > Credit Students menu> Transcript > choose Employee Training in the drop-down menu.
+Add more professional development to your transcript and life!

 Basic introductory tour of the Macintosh Operating System (from 10.6 Snow Leopard to the present).
 Introduces key terms and navigation around your laptop; the Desktop, Finder, and System Preferences.
 Learn how to locate and organize your files, change the look and feel of your computer, and learn the basics of using your Mac laptop.
 Students must bring their own Mac laptop.

 Haven’t tried Blackboard Collaborate yet?
 It’s an amazing way to communicate real-time with your students online.
 Think of the possibilities—online office hours, study sessions, class meetings…You can chat (type), speak with audio to the class, use a webcam to transmit your video to the group, show a PowerPoint, webpage, video, draw together on a whiteboard… You can also record the whole session with just a click, and paste the link to the recording in your online Canvas course for students who missed the session or for students who would like to review it.
 We will discuss:

 - Optional components such as microphones, headsets, webcams, digital stylus/tablet

 - Browser security settings and other issues when connecting to a session